 Sub-delegations to these other individuals must be consistent with the following limitations and conditions:

-- Sub-delegated authority must be exercised consistent with all applicable laws and University policies, including specifically Board of Regents Policy: Reservations and Delegations of Authority, Board of Regents Policy: Legal Review of Contracts, and Administrative Policy: President's Delegations of Authority.
+- Sub-delegated authority must be exercised consistent with all applicable laws and University policies, including specifically Board of Regents Policy: Reservations and Delegations of Authority (pdf), Board of Regents Policy: Legal Review of Contracts and Transactions (pdf), and Administrative Policy: President's Delegations of Authority.

 - Senior leaders reporting directly to the President remain accountable at all times for the exercise of any authority they choose to sub-delegate to others.
 Senior leaders reporting directly to the President have full discretion to reserve to themselves any authority assigned to them by the President.

 - Authority relating to the transactions that require specific approval of the Board of Regents may not be sub-delegated.

 - Authority relating to transactions that have potentially significant University-wide policy implications, potentially significant University-wide budget implications, or potentially significant public impact, may not be sub-delegated.